 "What I think Sen. Booker has done is to push us past that to seek to do even more, and I'm grateful that he's done that and I, you know, as I've thought about it, I really think that we should be looking at everything," O'Rourke said the next day on the trail.

 After the shooting in El Paso, O'Rourke also came out in support of a buyback program.

-For other candidates, like the former governor of Colorado, the evolution on guns has been a longer, more-complicated process.
+For the former governor of Colorado, the evolution on guns was a longer, more-complicated process.

 "This wasn't a Colorado problem.
-This is a human problem," Hickenlooper told ABC News' George Stephanopoulos in 2012, in the wake of the Aurora shooting.
+This is a human problem," Hickenlooper told ABC News Chief Anchor George Stephanopoulos in 2012, in the wake of the Aurora shooting.
 "Even if he didn't have access to guns, this guy was diabolical. … He would have done something to create this horror."

 Since then, Hickenlooper has adapted his tone, and more than once.
 Colorado has passed measures expanding background checks and limiting magazine sizes to 15 rounds, despite backlash from gun rights groups.

-Sen. Kirsten Gillibrand has also evolved, tumbling from an "A" rating from the National Rifle Association to an "F" -- a point of pride, she's said.
+Sen. Kirsten Gillibrand, who dropped out of the presidential race on Aug.
+28, has also evolved, tumbling from an "A" rating from the National Rifle Association to an "F" -- a point of pride, she's said.

 "I didn't have much of an understanding about what gun violence actually looks like in a community," Gillibrand said in a 2016 podcast about her past pro-gun stance, when she represented a rural upstate New York district.